Charles Gerard, 1st Earl of Macclesfield

 Charles Gerard, 1st Earl of Macclesfield, PC (c.
-16187 January 1694) was an English aristocrat, soldier and courtier.
+1618 – 7 January 1694) was an English aristocrat, soldier and courtier.
+He fought as a Royalist during the English Civil War, before spending a period in exile under the Commonwealth.
+After returning to England upon the Stuart Restoration in 1660, he was made Earl of Macclesfield by Charles II in 1679.
+He later fell out of royal favour and was declared an outlaw, but after a second period on the continent, he returned to England in 1688 in the retinue of William of Orange.
+He received several offices under the crown, including serving as the last Lord President of Wales in 1689.

 Early life

 The eldest son of Sir Charles Gerard, he was a member of an old Lancashire family, his great-grandfather having been Sir Gilbert Gerard (died 1593) of Ince, in that county, one of the most distinguished judges in the reign of Elizabeth I. His mother was Penelope Fitton, sister and co-heiress of Sir Edward Fitton, of Gawsworth, Cheshire.

 Nothing is known about Gerard's education until he entered Leyden University on 23 March 1633.
 He was also educated in France under John Goffe of Magdalen College, Oxford, brother of Stephen Goffe.
 Dugdale states that he was "trained in the discipline of war from his youth in the United Provinces", and that on the outbreak of the First English Civil War he joined the King at Shrewsbury, and raised a troop of horse at his own charge.